King George V School, Hong Kong: School Field

 KGV's artificially turfed field is ESF's multipurpose sports facility.
 It has markings for various sports, such as rugby, football (soccer), hockey, and also has a long & triple jump track running the perimeter of the field.
 The field itself is 100 metres long, and is flanked on its school side by a 100-metre-long sprint track and seating facilities for students.
-Prior to the AstroTurfing, there was opposition to the use of artificial turf.
-However, huge amounts of money spent on maintaining the natural grass on the field's base of hard clay was uneconomic and impractical, and the field would become a large dust bowl after a month or two of use and students would often get injured playing on the field.

 The field was reopened on 29 April 2014 after a HK$34 million renovation.
 On the opening day, 575 students broke the Guinness World Record of 'Most Participants in a Beep Test', previously held by a college in Australia.
 This is the second world record broken by the school, the other being 'Most People Planking Simultaneously' with 1,549 students on 16 December 2011.
 In 2014, the field was rebuilt and to celebrate, the school went for the world record of Most People Participating in the Multi-Stage Fitness Test.
 A then-record of 575 beep test participants out of the 587 participants who started successfully completed the required number of intervals.
 This record was ratified by the Guinness World Records until it was broken by AFC Harrogate in 2017.

+Volleyball and Basketball Courts

+There are two courts in the Peel Block, one for volleyball and the other for basketball.
+They are used by the students during recess and also see use in certain interschool events.

+Pride Gym

+The Pride Gym is a covered, air-conditioned gym room located outside the Pavilion.

 Swimming Pool

-Built-in 1979 the school's swimming pool is located behind the Peel Block.
+Built in 1979, the school's swimming pool is located behind the Peel Block.
 It is a 22-metre swimming pool with six lanes, normally in operation from April to November.
-As well as for sports, it used to play host to a variety of activities such as D-Day emulations by the history department and re-enactments of the Red Sea Crossing by the Religious Studies department; however these have now been cancelled.
-Also, Swim Heats in the school are normally held there.
-In 2016 some of the swim heats for the Swimming Gala were held in the pool a few days after the main event due to a thunderstorm on the main day.

-Tennis Courts

-The two tennis courts are located on the roof of the SSC (Senior School Centre).
-They are sometimes used during PE lessons and during events involving Tennis.
-The KGV Tennis team practices there.
-However changes to the PE curriculum has meant that the two tennis courts are virtually unused.